gazebosim/docs/blueprint/install.md

 To compile all the different libraries and ign-gazebo in the right order it is recommended to use [colcon](https://colcon.readthedocs.io/en/released/).
-The colcon tool is available in all platforms using pip:
+The colcon tool is available in all platforms using pip (or pip3, if pip fails):

 ```bash
 pip install -U colcon-common-extensions